» Download this section as PDF (opens in a new tab/window)

 When hosts have uneven memory capacities the system will use the largest host’s memory capacity when determining how much to reserve per host.

-Prior to 5.0, we supported both host and segment based reserevations.
+Prior to 5.0, we supported both host and segment based reservations.
 With 5.0 and later we now only support a segment based reservation which is automatically implemented when the Guarantee HA mode is selected.

 Reserve segments distributes the resource reservation across all hosts in a cluster.
 In this scenario, each host will share a portion of the reservation for HA.
 This ensures the overall cluster has enough failover capacity to restart VM(s) in the event of a host failure.